microsoft/FluidFramework/.changeset/solid-squids-hunt.md

 Deprecate the Loader class and IHostLoader interface

 Deprecate the Loader class and IHostLoader interface and provide standalone APIs so the Host does not need to create a Loader object.
-Instead it can directly use APIs like `resolveContainer` , `createDetachedContainer` and `rehydrateDetachedContainerFromSnapshot` in the `@fluidframework/container-loader` package to achieve the functionalities earlier provided by the Loader class.
+Instead it can directly use APIs like `loadExistingContainer` , `createDetachedContainer` and `rehydrateDetachedContainerFromSnapshot` in the `@fluidframework/container-loader` package to achieve the functionalities earlier provided by the Loader class.